-These classes are offered at the beginner, intermediate and lower advanced levels so that students can up-grade their communication skills in listening, speaking, reading and writing English.
+These classes are offered at the Beginner, Intermediate and Lower Advanced levels so that students can up-grade their communication skills in listening, speaking, reading and writing English.
 In addition, many special needs courses are offered from time to time.
 Classes are held at John Oliver Secondary School, 530 E. 41st Avenue; Vancouver Technical Secondary School, 2600 E. Broadway; King George Secondary School, 1755 Barclay Street; the Britannia Community Services Centre, 1661 Napier Street; Kitsilano Secondary School, 2550 W. 10th Avenue, and Sir Charles Tupper Secondary School, 419 E. 24th Avenue.
 Classes meet either two or four evenings a week, two and one-half hours per evening.
-Registration takes place at the Centres on the first night of class in January, April, or September.
+Registration takes place at the Centres on the Monday and Tuesday of the first week of classes in January, April, or September.
 Summer classes are held at the Britannia Community Services Centre only and registration is during the first week of July.

-Fees: Four nights a week - \$36.00.
-Two nights a week - \$18.00
+Fees: Four nights a week - \$65.00.
+Two nights a week - \$32.50.